finbourne/finbourne-identity-sdk-python/sdk/docs/RolesApi.md

     id = 'id_example' # str | The unique identifier for the Role

     try:
-        # [EARLY ACCESS] Get the users in the specified role.
+        # [EARLY ACCESS] ListUsersInRole: Get the users in the specified role.
         api_response = api_instance.list_users_in_role(id)
         pprint(api_response)
     except ApiException as e: